This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 2. Limited Liability Company

-This structure is the most common business entity set up in Hong Kong.
+This structure is the most common choice for entrepreneurs looking to open a company in Hong Kong, due to its separate legal identity and easier access to local banking and tax benefits.
 Companies are incorporated as Limited Liability Companies.
-The assets of the business owner are protected from businesses risks, because this entity is considered a separate legal entity.
+The assets of the business owner are protected from business risks because this entity is considered a separate legal entity.
 To register this business entity in Hong Kong, you would need to register with the Companies Registry under the Companies Ordinance.

 This business entity option can either be a private company or a public company, and the company can be limited by shares or by guarantee.
 The advantages of a private limited company are: